Estimating sample-specific regulatory networks: Methods

 The network specific to sample $q$ in terms of the aggregate networks is then:

-In summary, we find that the edge scores for a given individual network ($q$) are equal to the difference in edge scores for an aggregate network constructed using all the samples, and an aggregate network reconstructed using all but the sample of interest, multiplied by a scaling factor and added to the edge scores of the network reconstructed using all but the sample of interest (Figure~\ref{fig1}).
+In summary, the edge scores for a given individual network are equal to the difference in edge scores for an aggregate network constructed using all the samples and an aggregate network reconstructed using all but the sample of interest, multiplied by a scaling factor, and added to the edge scores of the network reconstructed using all but the sample of interest (Figure~\ref{fig1}B).
+What this means is that we can use pairs of aggregate network models to ``extract'' networks for each of the individual input samples.
 In the following analysis we give samples equal weight (${w}_{q}^{(\alpha)}={1}/{N}$) although one could, in principle, weight samples differently based on the quality of the data for individual samples or some other measure.
-A more detailed version of the LIONESS derivation is provided in the Supplemental Material (Section ~\ref{SuppMat}).
+A more detailed version of the LIONESS derivation is provided in section~\ref{SuppMat}.